dnlzrgz/housaku/README.md

 - Relevant results powered by the BM25 algorithm.
 - Automatically updates files that had been modified since the last indexing session.

-> Support for additional file formats, such as ODT, is coming soon.
+> I will try adding support for additional file formats like ODT.
+I'm also exploring the possibility of indexing posts from your Bluesky feeds and Mastodon.

 ## Technologies used